To find out what your abortion options are, enter the first date of your last period.

 Get information specific to QuebecThe decision to have an abortion is your choice and it should be on your terms.

-Knowing your rights and having the facts will help make sure you get the care you deserve.
-Test your knowledge with these four true or false statements.
+Knowing your rights and having the facts will help you make an informed decision and allow you to get the care you choose.
+Test your knowledge with these true or false statements.

 False.
 If your healthcare provider is not supportive of your decision to have an abortion and does not provide information on your abortion options, you can request that they give you a referral to another provider.
 You can also call Action Canada’s 24/7 access line at 1‑888‑642‑2725 or check choiceconnect.ca to get more information about pro-choice providers near you.